 - Provide check-cashing services to employees.

 - Direct and transport workers to appropriate work sites.

 - Pay wages of contracted farm laborers.

-When polled, Farm Labor Contractors say the following skills are most frequently used in their jobs:
+Farm Labor Contractors state the following job skills are important in their day-to-day work.

 Speaking: Talking to others to convey information effectively.